Mercedes-Benz S-Class W221 Front Brake Pads and Rotors

 - Place jack stands under the vehicle’s lift point just behind the front wheels.
 Lower the jack until the car is resting on the jack stands.

-- Using the Impact and the 17mm socket, remove the lug bolts and then the wheel.
+- Using the Impact and the 17mm socket, remove the lug bolts and the wheel.

 - Grab the punch and a hammer.
 Use the hammer to tap on the punch and push the pins out of the caliper.
 Push the pins towards the inside of the vehicle.
-If there is any difficulty removing the pins from the caliper, push in on the anti-rattle clip located in the center of the caliper.
+If there is difficulty removing the pins from the caliper, push in on the anti-rattle clip located in the center.

 - After the pins are removed, place the flat head screwdriver between the pads and the rotor.
 Pry the pads away from the rotor as much as possible.